 By Attorney Jennifer Kahl, June 10, 2019

-When someone dies, the first step is to identify the decedent’s assets and determine how the assets are titled.
-The title of the assets plays a big role in determining the administration of the estate.
+When someone dies, the first step in administering the estate is to identify the decedent’s assets and determine how the assets are titled.
+The title of the assets plays a big role in determining the outcome of the estate.
 Most people do not realize that there is more than one type of joint ownership.

 Joint ownership with rights of survivorship

 Property owned “with rights of survivorship” will belong solely to the surviving owner(s) as each owner dies.
 Property owned this way is not subject to the terms of the decedent’s Will.

 How do you know if joint property is owned with rights of survivorship?
 If the asset has a title, looks at the title document itself.
 A vehicle title will say something like, “Smith, John and Nancy Smith, or survivor.”
 A deed to real estate will specifically say “with rights of survivorship.”
 In Virginia, if the document does not specifically indicate survivorship, the presumption is that survivorship does not exist.
 An exception to this rule is bank and other financial accounts.
 If a financial account is owned jointly and does not specifically indicate the type of joint ownership, survivorship is presumed.

 Example: Bob and Ralph own a house together as “joint tenants with rights of survivorship.”
 Bob has a Will that says everything he owns goes to his daughter, Sally.
 When Bob dies, Ralph will be the sole owner of the house.
 Bob’s Will is irrelevant and Sally has no ownership in the house.

 Example: Mom adds her son, George, as a joint owner on her bank account.
 She does this for convenience so that George can help her pay her bills.
 Mom has a Will that says everything should be divided amongst her three children.
 When Mom dies, George will be the sole owner of the bank account.
 His siblings will have a hard time making a successful claim against that account.